richonguzman/LoRa_1W_APRS_Tracker/README.md

 Achievements:

+- force Tx with the "short" push of a button.
 - changing CALLSINGs with the "long" push of a button.
 - custom smartbeacon values for each CALLSIGN
-- force Tx with the "short" push of a button.
 - send enconded GPS data packet for shorter and realiable comunication.
 - Select to send "Course + Speed" or "Altitude + Speed" in encoded APRS data packet.
 - Use SmartBeacon with "Turn_Min + Turn_Slope" formula.
+- Zero Message when standing still for a while (not sending beacons and saving battery)

 To add (shortly) working on it